jedcn/jedcn.com/source/about/index.markdown

 ..is a small site of notes taken by Jed Northridge.

-I've made this mainly for myself, but if you're reading it and you'd like to get in touch, please do.
+I've made this for myself, but if you're reading it and you'd like to get in touch, please do.
 Find me at [northridge@gmail.com](mailto:northridge@gmail.com).